chrisryan91/CheesyStore_PP5/TESTING.md

 </details>

-### 16: As a user, I want to participate in a loyalty program that rewards me for my purchases so that I can enjoy discounts, get early access to new products, and access exclusive content.
+### User Story 16: As a user, I want to participate in a loyalty program that rewards me for my purchases so that I can enjoy discounts, get early access to new products, and access exclusive content.

 This User story is unfinished.
 A loyalty prohgram seemed a great way to encourage repeat business which could build a stronger relationship with my customers.
 For this, I would expand my User Profile app.
 I would create a LoyaltyPoint class based view and determine the points the users has accumulated.
 I would need to access their Order History and the amount they have spent.
 I would need to determine the mechanism for spending points - and how many points are needed for discounts, access to new products etc.